Home / packaging / material / paper based

 5. Flexible Paper-based Packaging

 Flexible paper-based packaging includes pouches, wraps, and bags.
-It is lightweight, cost-effective, and increasingly used in food and beverage industries due to its ability to incorporate barrier coatings for moisture and grease resistance.
+It is lightweight, cost-effective, and increasingly used in the food and beverage industries due to its ability to incorporate barrier coatings for moisture and grease resistance.

 What are the Environmental Benefits of Paper-based Packaging?